matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

  - `X-Secret`

 #### Endpoint-level transform
-To configure a transformation of the response header for a specific endpoint you must add a new `transform_response_headers` object to the `extended_paths` section of your API definition.
+To configure response header transformation for a specific endpoint you must add a new `transform_response_headers` object to the `extended_paths` section of your API definition.

 It has the following configuration:
  - `path`: The path to match on